-Join Peggy Fisher for an in-depth discussion in this video Visualize data with graph theory, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Visualize data with graph theory, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Graph theory can help…visualize, analyze and optimize networks.…In graph theory, mathematical structures…are used to model pairwise relations between objects.…A graph in this context is made up of vetices or nodes…and edges that connect them.…A graph may be undirected,…meaning that there is no distinction…between the two vertices associated with each edge,…or its edge may be directed from one vertex to another.…

 Graphs are one of the prime objects of study…in discrete mathematics.…Here's an example of two graphs,…referred to as trees.…On the left is a free tree.…On the right, this is called a rooted tree.…A tree is an example of an undirected graph…that connects nodes and edges…but has no cycles.…When using trees in graph theory,…the root is the base of the tree.…

 Trees can have parents, children,…ancestors, siblings and descendants.…Leaves of the trees are vertices that have no children.…A tree can also contain a subtree.…Trees can be used to model social interaction.…For example, if the vertices represent people at a party…